On the decomposability of mod 2 cohomological invariants of Weyl groups: Main theorem and proof strategy

 We point out that the assumption that order of the irreducible Weyl group $G$ and the characteristic of $\gk$ are coprime seems to be not necessary, see Section~\ref{serreSec}.
 This assumption comes from the article \cite{GiHi19}, where the splitting principle is proven for more general orthogonal reflection groups.
 This would also remove that assumption from Theorem \ref{reflThm}.

 \medbreak

 \begin{remark} For groups of type $A_n$, $D_n$, $E_6$, $E_7$, or $E_8$, any two roots are conjugate \cite[Rem.\ 4, Sect.\ 2.9]{Hu90}.
 Hence, an induction argument shows that for these types, there is up to conjugacy only one maximal abelian $2$-subgroup $P$ generated by reflections.
-In particular, by Proposition \ref{splitCorollary}, the restriction map $\ms{res}^P_G$ is injective. \end{remark}
+In particular, by Proposition \ref{splitCorollary}, the restriction map $\ms{res}_G^P$ is injective for simply-laced groups. \end{remark}

 \medbreak

 The computation of the invariants of an arbitrary Weyl group follows from Theorem~\ref{reflThm} by a product formula of Serre.
 To state the product formula precisely, we first introduce the notion of a product of invariants.
 Identifying $H^1(k, G'\times G)$ with $ H^1(k, G') \times H^1(k, G)$, for invariants $a \in \Inv_{\gk}(G, \MK_\ast)$ and $b \in \Inv_{\gk}(G', \CM_\ast)$, we define the product $ab$ through